StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 - Log in with your **Microsoft admin account**

-- You’ll be asked to allow installing the plug-in for all users on behalf of your organisation
+You’ll be asked to allow installing the plug-in for all users on behalf of your company.

 - Select the checkbox **Consent on behalf of your organisation** and click **Accept** if you agree

-If you don’t select the checkbox, only you (and not all users) will see the plug-in.
+If you don’t select the checkbox, only you, and not all members of your Skribble Business, will see the plug-in.

 - Enter **Skribble API credentials** (username and API key) to finish the setup

+You only need 1 API key to set up signing for the whole company.

-- That’s it; you’ve connected OneDrive for Business with Skribble
+That’s it; you’ve connected OneDrive for Business with Skribble

 ..
 NOTE::
  It may take up to **48 hours** before everyone can sign from OneDrive and SharePoint.